petrussola/help-ukraine-open-source/README.md

 # List of open source projects aimed at helping Ukraine and Ukrainians during this conflict

-#### I am selecting the ones that have at least a reasonable web or product working in production.
-There seem to be many more WIP.
-These are the ones I have found so far, please add more to the list if you find them
+#### I am selecting the ones that have at least a reasonable web or product working in production and straightforward enough that I could explain to my grandma.
+I see projects related to blockchain and cyberwarfare.
+I am staying clear of these repos for the simple reason that I don't understand what's going on inside.
+These are the ones I have found so far, please add more to the list if you find them 🙏

 ## Help people fleeing war